Wall Street Analyst Downgrade Tellurian Inc. [TELL]. What else is Wall St. saying

 Issued a limited notice to proceed to Bechtel Energy, Inc. and began construction of phase one of Driftwood LNG.

-It opened the trading session at $1.51, the shares rose to $1.59 and dropped to $1.48, the range by which the price of stock traded the whole day.
-The daily chart for TELL points out that the company has recorded -61.00% loss over the past six months.
-However, it is still -13.04% lower than its most recent low trading price.
+Over the last 12 months, TELL stock dropped by -69.17%.
+The one-year Tellurian Inc. stock forecast points to a potential upside of 69.48.
+The average equity rating for TELL stock is currently 2.90, trading closer to a bullish pattern in the stock market.

-If we look at the average trading volume of 12.04M shares, TELL reached to a volume of 9479246 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $726.91 million, with 538.22 million shares outstanding and 485.58 million shares in the current float.
+Compared to the average trading volume of 12.05M shares, TELL stock reached a trading volume of 13707330 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TELL shares is $4.03 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TELL stock is a recommendation set at 2.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.